Sugar Glass Easy Angle Food Cake Recipe

 To enhance the sea glass effect, you can use food coloring to tint the sugar glass in shades of blue, green, and aqua—reminiscent of the ocean’s captivating hues.
 The colors will add depth and realism to your sea glass decorations, making them even more enchanting.

 It still shocks me how much sugar glass looks like sea glass.
 And it’s easy to make.
-We didn’t have a thermometer at the beach house so I had to fake it a bit.
+We didn’t have a thermometer at the beach house, so I had to fake it.
 But it worked!

 Sugar Sea Glass